-Drawing blood may cause slight pain, although we will use anaesthetic cream to numb the skin and a second person to distract your child.
+Drawing blood may cause slight pain, although we will use anaesthetic cream to numb the skin if requested.
 Occasionally there can be bruising at the site where the needle enters.
-Older children in particular may feel light-headed or even faint.
-Taking blood from children can sometimes be difficult and we may ask you for a second attempt if needed.
-Depending on your child's age each blood sample would be a maximum volume of 10 to 15 ml (approximately 3 to 4 teaspoons).
+You may feel light-headed or even faint.
+Taking blood can sometimes be difficult and we may ask you for a second attempt if needed.
+Each blood sample will be a maximum volume of 15 mls.

 The blood tests we perform will include antibody testing against COVID-19 and looking at other immune responses to the vaccines.
-We will not inform you of the results of your child's levels of immunity against the COVID-19 virus.
+We will not be informing you of your levels of immunity against the COVID-19 virus.